lupyuen/pinetime-rust-mynewt/rust/app/src/pinetime.md

 Today we use a mix of mobile apps for firmware flashing and data syncing with PineTime, like DaFlasher and nRF Connect.

-The __PineTime Companion App__ is under development now.
+The open source __PineTime Companion App__ is under development now.
 It will run on Android and iOS (via Flutter) and on Linux phones like PinePhone (via GOTK3).
 It will probably run on Raspberry Pi and Pinebook Pro too!

 The Companion App will update PineTime firmware, sync the date and time, chart your heart rate, push your mobile notifications to PineTime, ...
 And let you control your smart home gadgets with PineTime!